Yoselevski/Yoselevski/README.md

          align="right">
 ## Computer Science Student at Ben Gurion University.
 - 🔭 Currently working on new programming projects.
-- 🌱 In free time, learning React and mobile apps building.
+- 🌱 In free time, learning React from Online courses.
 - 👯 Always looking forward to enrich my programming and technical knowledge.

 ### 🧰 Languages and Tools: